Sorokin, Islanders beat Penguins 4-1 in Game 4 to tie series - WHIZ News

 JETS IN THE HOUSE

-The crowd of 6,800 in attendance featured a group of New York Jets players, including newly drafted quarterback Zach Wilson and offensive linemen Connor McGodern, George Fant and Greg Van Rozen.
+The crowd of 6,800 in attendance featured a group of New York Jets players, including newly drafted quarterback Zach Wilson and offensive linemen Connor McGovern, George Fant and Greg Van Roten.

 Follow Vin Cherwoo at http://www.twitter.com/VinCherwooAP